2010年4月10日

 You may have heard that bigger babies and babies who eat solids are better sleepers — but it's not true.
 Your baby's ability to sleep through the night is related to age, not size or diet.

 There's no research to prove that adding rice cereal to the evening bottle, for instance, will help your baby sleep better or longer.
 In fact, this practice is a choking hazard, and offering solids too early can deprive your baby of the necessary nutrients in breast milk or formula.
-The
+The American Academy of Pediatrics (AAP) recommends that babies be exclusively breastfed for the first four to six months.

 You play a big part in your baby's sleep habits.
 "Put her to bed drowsy but awake by the time she's 4 months old," says Owens.
 "This will help her avoid developing a dependence on you to fall asleep and make it easier for her to fall back to sleep on her own when she wakes at night."